-By Florida Child Custody and Support Appeals Attorney Eduardo J. Mejias
+By Florida Family Law Appeals Attorney Eduardo J. Mejias

 AAA Family Law Can Represent You In Family Law Appeals Anywhere In Florida

-When a custody appeal alleges that the family law judge failed to consider a legal requirement or applied the wrong legal analysis, the appellate court applies a de novo standard of review.
+When an appeal of a parenting plan for time sharing of custody and support alleges that the family court judge failed to consider a legal requirement or applied the wrong legal analysis, the appellate court applies a de novo standard of review.
 This means that the appellate court does not grant the trial judge any deference.
 The judge's analysis is completely reviewed on a clean slate.

-In contrast, when an appellant claims that the family law judge reached the wrong conclusion from the evidence, the appellate court asks only whether an abuse of discretion occurred.
+In contrast, when an appellant claims that the family court judge reached the wrong conclusion from the evidence, the appellate court asks only whether an abuse of discretion occurred.
 Here, the appellate court cannot merely disagree with the trial judge’s conclusion.
-Rather, the trial court's decision must be so erroneous that it is not supported by substantial evidence.
-In short, a trial judge’s factual conclusion that “could go either way” will never be overturned.
+Rather, the trial court's ruling must be so erroneous that it is not supported by substantial evidence.
+In short, a family judge’s factual conclusion that “could go either way” will never be overturned.

-Needless to say, the more legal requirements that are “not considered” or “wrongly applied” by the trial court the greater the chances are that the final judgment will be reversed.
+Needless to say, the more legal requirements that are “not considered” or “wrongly applied” by the family court the greater the chances are that the final judgment will be reversed.

-Did The Trial judge Consider All Of The Time-Sharing Factors Contained in Chapter 61.13, Florida Statues?
+(2) Did The Trial judge Consider All Of The Time-Sharing Factors in the Florida Statutes?

-I have discussed in Divorce the enumerated factors in Chapter 61.13, Florida Statutes that a family law judge must consider when establishing a temporary or permanent parenting plan for child custody and support (known as a time sharing plan).
+I have discussed in Divorce the enumerated factors in Chapter 61.13, Florida Statutes that a family court judge must consider when establishing a temporary or permanent time sharing parenting plan for child custody and support.
 The chances of a successful appeal depend, in part, on how closely the trial judge looked at these factors.

 Fortunately for my client, all of the District Courts of Appeal have rejected this practice.
 Their opinions universally state that trial judges, while they may consider expert opinions, cannot “punt” to these appointed experts to make a final decision about time-sharing.